-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Neptune Trojans and Plutinos: colors, sizes, dynamics, and their possible collisions|
+|Title:||Neptune Trojans and Plutinos: colors, sizes, dynamics, and their possible collisions|

-|authors:||Almeida, Álvaro.
+|Author:||Almeida, Álvaro.
 J. C.|

 Correia, A. C. M.

-|keywords:||methods: N-body simulations|
+|Keywords:||methods: N-body simulations|

 solar system: formation

-|appears in collections||FIS - Artigos|
+|Appears in Collections:||DFis - Artigos|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.